antarctica/packer-vm-templates/README.md

 Note: You **MUST** set the release version to the next release (e.g. from 1.2.3, 2.0.0 for major, 1.3.0 for minor, 1.2.4 for patch), by setting the `release_version` user variable in each template.

+For each template there are two kinds, *desktop* and *cloud*:

+* *Desktop* templates build from either a ISO image or existing VM files (e.g. a `.vmx`).
+They produce artifact's for desktop virtualisation tools, and also things like VMware vSphere and vCloud.
+* *Cloud* templates build from images provided by cloud providers.
+They produce artifacts specific to each provider, such as DigitalOcean images or Amazon Web Services AMI's.

+Typically you will build both kinds of template, e.g. `ubuntu-14.04-amd64-desktop.json` and `ubuntu-14.04-amd64-cloud.json`.

 ```shell
 $ cd /templates
 $ packer build [template]